 (One reason for this rejection was apparently his moments of mental confusion, which I would have thought was practically a requirement for a proper professor.)

 His works included fairly conventional sculptures.
 A bust of the physician, Franz Anton Mesmer, for example (also in the Belvedere collections).
 Or a large tin statue of Maria Theresa as Queen of Hungary that sits in the entrance to Upper Belvedere palace.

 And then there are his fascinating character busts.

 The kind you’d not expect from the late 1700s…not representations of gentle, placid folk, but the sort of faces you’d half expect to see in the props room of a Hitchcock movie.

 These heads have their faces in contorted expressions, screwed up in…what?
 Expectation of a blow?
 Denial of bad news?
 Shocked surprise?

 Nobody quite knows exactly what Messerschmidt was portraying, though one theory is the subjects were victims of dystonia (a neurological condition causing involuntary contractions and spasms).

 One or two busts look frighteningly unnatural, the kind of man-like creature you might find in a post-apocalyptic wasteland, skittering away behind fallen blocks of masonry as you approach.

-The Talking Heads exhibition (on until August 18th, 2019) uses Messerschmidt’s baroque creations as a context for modern works that examine the head as an art motif.
-The featured artists include such luminaries as Arnulf Rainer and Maria Lassnig.
+The Talking Heads exhibition ran until August 18th, 2019 and used Messerschmidt’s baroque creations as a context for modern works that examine the head as an art motif.
+The featured artists included such luminaries as Arnulf Rainer and Maria Lassnig.